ethereum/ethereum-org-website/src/content/guides/how-to-register-an-ethereum-account/index.md

 **Is having my own wallet safer than keeping my funds on an exchange?**

-- Yes, this is much safer option because nobody else will have access to your funds.
-There are unfortunately many examples of failed exchanges that filed for bankrupcy and lost people's savings, hacks, freezing accounts or blocking withdrawals are a common risk.
-If you have your own wallet and are the only person that possesses the recovery phrase to it, you are truly the only person who can control your savings.
+- Yes, this is a much safer option because nobody else will have access to your funds.
+There are unfortunately many examples of failed exchanges that filed for bankrupcy and lost users' savings.
+Hacks, frozen accounts or blocked withdrawals are some other common risks.
+Owning a wallet (with a recovery phrase) is the best way to safeguard your assets.